awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 Identity pool IDs take the form of `region:ID-ID-ID-ID-ID`\.
 If you plan to use the AWS CLI or an AWS SDK to configure Amazon ES, make note of the ID\.

-### About the IAM Role<a name="es-cognito-auth-role"></a>
+### About the CognitoAccessForAmazonES Role<a name="es-cognito-auth-role"></a>

 Amazon ES needs permissions to configure the Amazon Cognito user and identity pools and use them for authentication\.
 You can use `AmazonESCognitoAccess`, which is an AWS managed policy, for this purpose\.
 If you use the console to create or configure your Amazon ES domain, it creates an IAM role for you and attaches this policy to the role\.
+The default name for this role is `CognitoAccessForAmazonES`\.

 If you use the AWS CLI or one of the AWS SDKs, you must create your own role, attach the policy, and specify the ARN for this role when you configure your Amazon ES domain\.
 The role must have the following trust relationship: